 Boston Dynamics has just released this astounding video of their Atlas humanoid robot doing parkour:

 — Read the rest

 The control software uses the whole body including legs, arms and torso, to marshal the energy and strength for jumping over the log and leaping up the steps without breaking its pace.

 You can run, but it doesn't matter, because so can your pursuer.

 This elegant pup from Boston Dynamics triggered in me, for just a moment, the uncanny recognition of computer graphics.
-But it isn't rendered: it's a real machine, meeting a new threshold of fluid movement that turns my skepticism in on itself.
-Instead of being almost fooled into thinking something fake is real, I'm almost fooled into thinking something real is fake.
-Read the rest
+But it isn't rendered: it's a real machine, meeting a new threshold of fluid movement that turns my skepticism in on itself. — Read the rest

 It's easy to imagine this quadruped robot with a prehensile proboscis is a living creature with awareness.